MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/compliant-environment.md

 Microsoft 365 has a wide range of governance and compliance features to address these needs.
 This article provides an overview of features you may want to consider as part of your OneDrive and SharePoint rollout.

-## Information governance
+## Data lifecycle management

-Use Microsoft Information Governance capabilities in Microsoft 365 to govern your OneDrive and SharePoint content for compliance or regulatory requirements.
+Use data lifecycle management capabilities in Microsoft Purview to govern your OneDrive and SharePoint content for compliance or regulatory requirements.
 The following table describes the capabilities to help you keep the content you need you and delete what you don't need.

 |Capability|What problems does it solve?|Get started|
 |:------|:------------|:----------------------------|